 Non-IFRS Measure Definition Reconciliation Adjusted net income Adjusted net income is a non-IFRS financial measure that starts with net income and comprehensive income and removes the effects of: (i) fair value adjustment of investment properties; (ii) fair value adjustment of derivative financial instruments; (iii) fair value adjustment of Class B LP units; and (iv) transaction costs incurred for acquisitions and dispositions of investment properties and early repayment fees.
 Operating results - Adjusted net income The Trust considers this to be a useful measure of operating performance, as fair value adjustments can fluctuate widely with the real estate market.
-Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("Adjusted EBITDA") efore Interest, axes, Depreciation adjustments, on a proportionate basis, including: (i) interest expense; (ii) taxes; (iii) depreciation of property and equipment: (iv) amortization of intendible The most directly comparable IFRS measure to Adjusted EBITDA is net income and comprehensive income.
-The Trust believes Adjusted EBITDA is a useful metric to determine its ability to service debt, to finance capital expenditures and to provide distributions to its Unitholders. - Debt service coverage ratio Same-Property NOI Same-Property NOI is a non-IFRS financial measure defined as net operating income ("NOI") for the properties that the Trust owned and operated for the entire duration of both the current year and the previous year.
+Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("Adjusted EBITDA") Adjusted EBITDA income is a non-IFRS financial measure that starts with net income and comprehensive income and removes the effects of certain adjustments, on a proportionate basis, including: (i) interest expense; (ii) taxes; (iii) depreciation of property and equipment; (iv) amortization of intangible assets; (v) fair value adjustments (including adjustments of investment properties, of financial instruments, of Class B LP units and of unit price adjustments related to unit-based compensation); (vi) transaction costs for acquisitions and dispositions of investment properties and early repayment fees; and (vii) straight-line rental revenue adjustments.
+Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("Adjusted EBITDA"); Capital Resources - Interest coverage ratio; and Capital Resources The most directly comparable IFRS measure to Adjusted EBITDA is net income and comprehensive income.
+The Trust believes Adjusted EBITDA is a useful metric to determine its ability to service debt, to finance capital expenditures and to provide distributions to its Unitholders.
+Debt service coverage ratio Same-Property NOI Same-Property NOI is a non-IFRS financial measure defined as net operating income ("NOI") for the properties that the Trust owned and operated for the entire duration of both the current year and the previous year.
 The most directly comparable IFRS measure to same-property NOI is Operating Income.
 Operating results - Same-Property Portfolio The Trust believes this is a useful measure as NOI growth can be assessed on its portfolio by excluding the impact of property acquisitions and dispositions of both the current year and previous year.
 The Trust uses the Same-Property NOI to indicate the profitability of its existing portfolio operations and the Trust's ability to increase its revenues, reduce its operating costs and generate organic growth.
-Funds from Operations ("FFO") FFO is a non-IFRS financial measure used by most Canadian real estate investment trusts based on a standardized definition established by REALPAC in its January 2022 White Paper ("White Paper").
-FFO is defined as net income Funds from Operations (FFO); and FFO Adjusted and comprehensive income less certain adjustments, on a proportionate basis, including: (i) fair value adjustments on investment properties, class B LP Cash Flows; and units and derivative financial instruments; (ii) amortization of lease incentives; (iii) incremental leasing costs; and (iv) distribution on class B LP units.
+Funds from Operations ("FFO") and FFO Adjusted FFO is a non-IFRS financial measure used by most Canadian real estate investment trusts based on a standardized definition established by REALPAC in its January 2022 White Paper ("White Paper").
+FFO is defined as net income and comprehensive income less certain adjustments, on a proportionate basis, including: (i) fair value adjustments on investment properties, class B LP units and derivative financial instruments; (ii) amortization of lease incentives; (iii) incremental leasing costs; and (iv) distribution on class B LP units.
 FFO is reconciled to net income and comprehensive income, which is the most directly comparable IFRS measure.
 FFO is also reconciled with the cash flows from operating activities, which is an IFRS measure.
-Appendix 2 FFO Adjusted is also a non-IFRS financial measure that starts with FFO and removes the impact of transaction costs on acquisitions and dispositions of investment properties and early repayment fees.
-The Trust believes FFO and FFO Adjusted are key measures of operating performance and allow the investors to compare its historical performance. ,
+FFO Adjusted is also a non-IFRS financial measure that starts with FFO and removes the impact of transaction costs on acquisitions and dispositions of investment properties and early repayment fees.
+The Trust believes FFO and FFO Adjusted are key measures of operating Funds from Operations (FFO); Cash Flows; and Appendix 2 performance and allow the investors to compare its historical performance.